 A very warm welcome to year 6.

-Both topics this term have been based around texts - something in which we have found to be both stimulating and engaging for our children especially the boys.
-We have enjoyed writing in many different styles to suit different audiences and purposes.
-These include:
+Both topics this term are being based around texts - something in which we have found to be both stimulating and engaging for our children especially the boys.
+We enjoy writing in many different styles to suit different audiences and purposes.
+These will include:

 - short stories